RECONSTRUCTION OF SENTENCES

 (R) like a young plant

-(S) he is left undisturbed in
+(S) he is left undisturbed in the same soil

 (a) PQRS (b) QPRS